cea-hpc/modules/doc/source/design/variants.rst

         - if a username matches a Boolean variant name, using the ``~name`` form on the shell command-line will leads to the resolution of the HOME directory path of user ``name``

+    - module name could end with one or more *+* characters

+        - it could be distinguished from a Boolean variant specification as no character should follow these trailing *+*

     - Boolean variant could also be specified using the *name=value* form

         - in which case, it should be written as a separate word